Stairfoot and the Railways

 The road system in the 1700’s was appalling with many roads being no more than cart tracks.
-The building and opening of the canals in the late 1700’s and early 1800’s i.e. The Barnsley Canal with its branch to Cawthorne in 1799 and the Dearne and Dove Canal with it’s branches to Elsecar and Worsborough in 1804, meant for the first time , coal and other goods e.g. raw materials for the expanding glass industry could be transported in large quantities, giving access to industry and the ports.
+The building and opening of the canals in the late 1700’s and early 1800’s i.e. The Barnsley Canal opened in 1799 and its branch Barnby Basin, Cawthorne in 1802 and the Dearne and Dove Canal with it’s branches to Elsecar and Worsborough in 1804, meant for the first time , coal and other goods e.g. raw materials for the expanding glass industry could be transported in large quantities, giving access to industry and the ports.

 When a colliery was not situated adjacent to a canal, tramway systems were built to convey the coal from the pithead to the canal, therefore the principle of moving goods/coal by rail was firmly established, the first railways were built to transport goods and passengers in the 1820’s i.e. Stockton to Darlington in 1825, Liverpool to Manchester in 1830 by the famous engineers George and Robert Stephenson.
 What followed was known as the Railway Mania of the 1830’s, 1840’s, 1850’s and so forth where railways were built in significant numbers in Britain.
 The canals continued to prosper alongside the railways during the 1800’s but at the beginning of the twentieth century, high maintenance costs, and breaches in the canal walls led to their demise particularly in the Barnsley area.
 The reason being due to subsidence from mining activity, therefore the primary reason for their construction i.e. transportation of coal instigated their demise; and by the 1930’s with the exception of small sections, they were abandoned.